AidanLam06/Monte-Carlos-Pi/README.md

 ### v2:
 Removed printing all the numbers, limiting to only printing the current estimation at every 100k values in the main for loop.
 Full calculation performed while points are generated.
-Changed compiler to release mode for compiler optimizations (cmake -DCMAKE_BUILD_TYPE=Release ..).
-Added a timer as well.
+Changed compiler to release mode for compiler optimizations Added a timer as well.

 ### v3 (FINAL):